 Scholarship and Bursary Opportunities in the Lesser Slave River Region

 At least one Scholarship in the amount of $1,000.00 is awarded each year.
-Apply by July 14, 2017.
-With a view to supporting local students to advance studies and pursue higher education opportunities, the Rugged & Real Scholarship is awarded annually to a deserving student attending a post-secondary institution whose permanent residence is within the Municipal District.
+Apply by June 28, 2019.
+With a view to supporting local students to advance studies and pursue higher education opportunities, the Rugged & Real Post-Secondary Scholarship is awarded annually to a deserving student attending a post-secondary institution whose permanent residence is within the Municipal District.
+Applicants may also be current seasonal/student staff of the MD, regardless of residence.
 Mature students are encouraged to apply.

-For the 2017 scholarship, applicant submissions will be in the form of a six-minute video.
-Click Here for full details on the 2017 Rugged & Real Scholarship application criteria.
+For the 2019 scholarship, applicant submissions can be in the form of a a written submission or a short video/audio segment.
+Click Here for the 2019 Rugged & Real Post-Secondary Scholarship application form in fillable PDF format.

 |Municipal District of Lesser Slave River has recently announced a new grant program called the Community Assistance Board (CAB) grant.
 It is available to not-for-profit community organizations in an effort to enhance social programming, community events and facilities, as well as other amenities located within the municipality.
 The program will have four intakes during the year (January, April, July and September) and applications will be evaluated on the project’s alignment to the MD’s community values.

 How are funds allocated?

 Who will be eligible for funding?